t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 	2. A number of kernel drivers, written in C
 * DoxBox Explorer:
 	1. A front-end GUI, written in Delphi
-	2. A number of kernel drivers, written in C, built for Win32
+	2. A number of DLLs, written in C, built for Win32 and Win64

 * A number of command line decryption utilities, also written in C.

 1. [DoxBox](#level_3_heading_1)
 1. [DoxBox Explorer](#level_3_heading_3)